SERVAIS URTEXT SERIES

 Grande Fantaisie sur des motifs de l’Opéra Lestocq, Op.
 12 (Urtext Edition)

-Grande Fantaisie sur des motifs de l’Opéra Lestocq, based on the opera of the same name by Daniel-François-Esprit Auber (1782–1871), is structured like a one-movement concerto in sonata form with two episodes and a coda, likely inspired by innovations in the concerto genre by Franz Liszt.
-Other cello concertos with this structure include Georg Goltermann's concertos Nos.
-1 and 2 as well as the first concerto by Camille Saint-Saëns.
-The first known performance of Lestocq Fantaisie happened on 10 November 1850 in Halle, Belgium, and was regularly programmed by Servais between 1851 and 1866.
-This work also enjoyed popularity abroad, especially in the Russian Empire.
+Servais’s Grande Fantaisie sur des motifs de l’Opéra Lestocq is based on Daniel-François-Esprit Auber’s opera Lestocq.
+Although not called a concerto, the work is structured much like a one-movement concerto in sonata form, with two episodes and a coda.
+Its first known performance took place on 10 November 1850 in Halle, Belgium, and Servais programmed it regularly between 1851 and 1866.
+The work also enjoyed popularity abroad, especially in the Russian Empire.

 Servais - Grande Fantaisie sur deux Mélodies de Halévy (Urtext Edition, Piano Version)